python-websockets/websockets/docs/limitations.rst

 writing.

-The client doesn't attempt to guarantee that there is no more than one connection to a given IP adress in a CONNECTING state.
+The client doesn't attempt to guarantee that there is no more than one connection to a given IP address in a CONNECTING state.

 The client doesn't support connecting through a proxy.